projectcalico/calico/networking/determine-best-networking.md

 Kubenet is an extremely basic network plugin built into Kubernetes.
 It does not implement cross-node networking or network policy.
 It is typically used together with a cloud provider integration that sets up routes in the cloud provider network for communication between nodes, or in single node environments.
 Kubenet is not compatible with {{site.prodname}}.

 #### Overlay networks
 An overlay network is a network that is layered on top of another network.
 In the context of Kubernetes, an overlay network can be used to handle pod-to-pod traffic between nodes on top of an underlying network that is not aware of pod IP addresses or which pods are running on which nodes.
-Overlay networks work by encapsulating network packets that an underlying network doesn’t know how to handle (for example using pod IP addresses) within an outer packet which the underlying network does know how to handle (for example node IP addresses).
+Overlay networks work by encapsulating network packets that an underlying network doesn't know how to handle (for example using pod IP addresses) within an outer packet which the underlying network does know how to handle (for example node IP addresses).
 Two common network protocols used for encapsulation are VXLAN and IP-in-IP.

 The main advantage of using an overlay network is that it reduces dependencies on the underlying network.
 For example, you can run a VXLAN overlay on top of almost any underlying network, without needing to integrate with or make any changes to the underlying network.